Purdue-CS-24/PickupLines/README.md

 - Are you the main branch?
 Cause I wanna push a child into you.
 - I just row reduced a matrix and all I can see is a dependency between you and me.
 - ssh me@yourDMs
+- I think I'm a malloc function, cuz I'm always ready to make memories with you
+- Are you vim?
+Cuz I can't pull out of you
+- Are you an iteration?
+Because I want to be in the next step of your life